 Can a Nursing Mother Eat Spicy Food?

 Typically, it is pretty safe to eat spicy food items even when you are nursing your child.
 A small amount of those will find their way to your baby but that wouldn’t affect the child adversely.
 Don’t overdo with spicy eating and maintain a healthy diet balance at all costs.
+Maintain a food log and note items you ate which may have caused gas in the baby after you consumed those items.
+You may introduce it at a later point in your diet or decrease the quantity of consumption and slowly increase as the baby’s tolerance increases and gut improves.
 Many child nutritionists have observed that women who have had a range of food items while nursing their children have experienced fewer issues with getting their children to try different food items later in life.

 Does Spicy Food Affect Breast Milk?